Our Approach

 Cinema (2432) attempts to introduce the student to the elements and techniques of film art.
 It begins with the assumption that film, while being entertainment, is also a serious art form.
 Therefore, this course approaches this art form from three critical perspectives: analytical, historical/cultural, and aesthetic.
 The analytical approach breaks film down into its basic elements (i.e., photography, motion, sound; and dramatic/narrative structure) and considers how a filmmaker employs them to communicate a particular vision.
 The historical/cultural approach attempts to provide the background necessary for an appreciation of the evolution of film art.
 Finally, the aesthetic approach attempts to develop in the student the critical ability that will allow him to make a valid judgment on the artistic worth of any given film.
 To this end, shots, sequences, and entire films will be shown that illustrate the material covered in class lectures and discussions, styles of cinema in a particular period, specific genres, and the accomplishments of significant artists.

-Honors Humanities Seminar (2644) addresses interesting and significant works drawn from literature, visual art, history, film, television, photography, dance, and other areas, providing a synthesis of the humanities, with new horizons opened up in the process.
+Humanities Seminar High Honors (2644) addresses interesting and significant works drawn from literature, visual art, history, film, television, photography, dance, and other areas, providing a synthesis of the humanities, with new horizons opened up in the process.
 The course is designed to improve students’ analytical abilities and literary background in order to potentially enhance performance on the Advanced Placement exams and in college.
 It offers a chance to take on responsibilities and do advanced work that will prepare students to handle both assignments and classroom situations in college.
 Student should note that they will have no tests, quizzes, or exams.
 They will have papers, special projects, many chances to lead the class, daily discussions and analyses of works, and a good deal of reading.

-Sports Literature (2542) This elective, tentatively titled “Sports in Literature and Movies,” will give sports-minded students the opportunity to read several literary works in the area of sports and also provide ample opportunities for writing and discussion.
+Sports Literature (2542) This elective will give sports-minded students the opportunity to read several literary works in the area of sports and also provide ample opportunities for writing and discussion.
 It includes four major works (two in the first trimester and then one in each of the following trimesters).
 In addition, each student will also read one other book (“outside reading”) independently.
 At least five movies will be shown as well.
 Assessments will include quizzes on the readings and reaction papers after discussions of the literary works.
 Movie viewing in class will be followed with discussion and then a reaction paper or critique.
 The course also includes a segment on sports journalism with one project per trimester (ideally covering a Seton Hall Prep athletic event).
 Other possibilities for class participation include debate topics in the world of sports.
 The course is intended to encourage students to read and also provide more opportunities to write, with both the reading and writing done in a field of student interest.

 Fine Arts Curriculum